Having Successful Meetings

 - Is there anything that is not helping them?

 - What would they like to change?

-- Is there a member of staff at the school or college that works closely with your child or young person?
-If so, would the child or young person like them to be present for support?
+- Is there a member of staff at the school or college that works closely with them?
+If so, would they like them to be present for support?

 - Would your child or young person prefer to voice their opinions through pictures, posters, drawings etc?